 COVID-19 brought about the Great Resignation and with it a labor shortage that companies are still trying to stabilize.
 A caveat to the labor shortage, which companies are beginning to understand, is the percentage of workers who retired early and are not coming back.
 With the Boomer generation exiting the workforce faster than average, companies need to refocus their attention on recruiting Gen Z to fill employment gaps.

 Generation Z includes people born between 1997 and 2012.
 The oldest members of this generation are now graduating college and entering the workforce.
 The fresh new talent is looking for long-term commitments in their first job – with 35% of job seekers hoping to spend at least four years at their first job.
-Companies that are short-staffed need to familiarize themselves with this generation to gain momentum in 2022.

 Generation Z experienced their formative years during, and in the aftermath, of the Great Recession (December 2007 – June 2009).
 They saw their families worry about the value of their home, the interest rates plummeting, and an uncertain future.
 As they begin their careers, they are seeking stability.